 But Mr. Garfield... perhaps like poor Priscilla Lane checking out all his tough guy artistry, smoking that ciggie while playing the piano in his unforgettable 1938 film star debut (Four Daughters) you're just too much!
 Like Joan Crawford’s wide-eyed attraction and anger during his virtuoso "Flight of the Bumblebee" interlude in Humoresque, women can’t function properly when looking at him or thinking about him.
 They become all moony and swoony and tongue tied and... hitch-hike away from that depressing roadside diner, a la Lana (they don't make it far.
 Only towards murder).
 Or take that long, sad walk on the beach like Joan.
 Poor Garfield-tortured Joan.
 But there's so much more to the man's intense, obvious sex appeal.
 So much more.

 With all that, you'd think he'd be more famous.
 Though he's certainly picked up much more appreciation in the last several years, I still ask: why isn't he supremely famous?
 Why isn't he a household name?
 Why isn't he better recognized?
 For reasons I cannot decipher, this brilliant, brooding actor, though well respected by those who know better, isn't considered the legend a la Bogart, Clift, Brando or Dean.
 Why isn’t he properly appreciated?
-This massive talent with genuine bad-boy street cred (he was born Julius Garfinkle and raised tough on the streets of Brooklyn and the Bronx) was an acting innnovator and a huge star in his day, so much so that his 1952 funeral was attended by more folks than Rudolph Valentino's ceremony.
+This massive talent with genuine bad-boy street cred (he was born Julius Garfinkle and raised tough on the streets of Brooklyn and the Bronx) was an acting innnovator and a huge star in his day.
 So why, aside from true movie lovers, isn't he the huge star he was?
 He's certainly not dated.
 Watch Clift, Brando, Dean and other "method" actors and you see Garfield's complex, plain speaking, natural anti-hero influence.

 If you've never seen a John Garfield performance, you have been (in a supreme understatement) missing out.
 If you've only watched one or two, you're sorely behind.
 If you need to catch up, check (among many other pictures -- please check the Warner Archive if you need to see some rare ones) his intense, oftentimes roughly romantic and edgy performances in movies such as Gentlemen's Agreement, They Made Me a Criminal, The Postman Always Rings Twice, The Sea Wolf, Air Force, The Fallen Sparrow,